TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

-1. No, I'm a Deputy! - Innocents become deputies, traitors become impersonators
+1. Ki Ki Ki Ma Ma Ma - A horror themed randomat that makes someone a powerful killer...
-2. Everyone's a detective - Everyone can search bodies and gets a DNA scanner
+2. No, I'm a Deputy! - Innocents become deputies, traitors become impersonators
-3. You're on the case, detective... - Only the detective can search bodies
+3. Everyone's a detective - Everyone can search bodies and gets a DNA scanner

 # Randomats